COVID-19 Testing Info

 Is there an amount of positive COVID-19 cases on campus or in the Commonwealth that would cause us to close?

 All positive cases are reported to the Department of Public Health.
 The Department of Public Health would consult with the state epidemiologist to determine when or if the closure of the campus is necessary.
-As we saw in the spring, widespread community transmission throughout the Commonwealth forced the Governor to enact a stay at home advisory.

 I am at a high-risk, what are my options?

 Guidance from the CDC and the Department of Public Health clearly states that an individual at high risk should limit contact with others and consider remote learning options from home.
 It would be recommended that you discuss your high-risk condition with your healthcare provider to make this decision.